1204 Whiskey Rd, Suite B

 $20.00 per person or $160 for a table of 8.

 We accept cash, checks, and credit cards at the door.
 Pre-payment is encouraged.
 Pay through PayPal or credit card using the link below.
-(A $2 online convenience fee will be added at checkout.)
+(A $2 online convenience fee is included at checkout.)

 Please note: Reservations are required.